jonge-democraten/janeus/README.md

 To manage authentication, add roles in the Janeus admin (in the Django admin).

+If you want functioning support for Sites (django-sites), set `JANEUS_CURRENT_SITE` in your `settings.py` to a function that returns the current site id.

 Maintenance
 ---

 Janeus implements a management command for `manage.py` called `janeus_cleanup`.
-This command checks every `User` that was added by Janeus and resets the permissions.
+This command checks every `User` that was added by Janeus.
 Users that no longer have access are deleted.